8076ducc/robocup-2025/README.md

 ## About

-ducc is a five-man team comprising **Neo Hao Jun, Isaac Tan, Zhu Yunsong, Aidan Yeong and Faith Yang** from the **Hwa Chong Robotics Club** in Singapore.
+ducc is a six-man team comprising **Neo Hao Jun, Isaac Tan, Zhu Yunsong, Aidan Yeong, Faith Yang and Neo Hao Jun** from the **Hwa Chong Robotics Club** in Singapore.

 ## Technologies